Wattpad Logo

 Grayson Kester, the man who killed her parents, was her fated mate.

-The focus of this sample is establishing Jade’s character.
-In the space of about 200 words, we learn that she’s a skilled werewolf hunter, and she’s out for revenge on the man who killed her parents.
+The focus of this sample is establishing the conflict and leading up to the action.
+In the space of about 200 words, we learn that Jade is a skilled werewolf hunter, and she’s out for revenge on the man who killed her parents.
 We learn her Goal (kill Grayson) and her Motivation (revenge) as well as a hint of her backstory (dead parents), but not the whole thing.
-Jade’s Goal and Motivation are upended when she realizes that Grayson is her fated mate, which kicks off the story (Inciting Incident).
+Jade’s Goal and Motivation are upended when she realizes that Grayson is her fated mate, which kicks off the story.
+All of this character work explodes into action when Jade tries to stab Grayson, and is abruptly derailed by the mate bond.
 Based on what we’ve learned about Jade, we know this is going to be a real struggle for her, which creates interest for the reader.

 Focus on the action